vivekpandey02/Adlink_DDS_Demo_Ishapes/README.md

       $ cmake --build . --config Release --target install

       Where <install-location> is the location of Opensplice DDS Home directory.e.
 The corresponding Opensplice environment variable is OSPL_HOME.

+      Note: please use '--config Debug' if you are using Opensplice DDS debug build to build this iShape application.

 ### Building on Windows with cmake
 To build the demo you need to have installed a QT5 development environment.
 The following QT5 environment variables has to be set in order to build and run ishapes: